Istarnion/magic_touchscreen/README.md

 open and that supports ABS_MT events.
 It chooses the first available file that matches.

+Note that the running user must be part of the input group, or the application must be run using sudo.

 The update calls fills and returns a TouchData struct that holds info on up to 10 touches.